• Home

 24. You’re Less Reactive

 Things that used to ruin your day?
-Minor inconveniences now.
+Now, they're just small inconveniences.

 25. Experiences Matter More Than Stuff